skunk vine

 How to Identify Stinkvine.

-Flower: This weed flowers in late Summer to Autumn, and the flowers have white outsides and purplish-red insides.
-They are funnel shaped and 7-11 mm long with a cover of soft hairs on their outsides.
+Flower: Stinkvine flowers in late Summer to Autumn, and the flowers have white outsides and purple to red insides.
+The flowers have a funnel shape and are 7 to 11 mm long with a cover of soft hairs on their outsides.

-Leaf length: The leaves have a heart shape and are 3–14 cm long, with round bases and a pointed tip.
+Leaf length: The leaves have a heart shape and are 3 to 14 cm long, with round bases and have a pointed tip.

-Reproduction: It reproduces by seed and stem fragments.
-Stem fragments can root at the nodes, and spread by people dumping garden waste, or on vehicles or machinery.
+Reproduction: Stinkvine reproduces by seed and stem fragments.
+Stem fragments root at the nodes, and are spread by people when they dump garden waste.

 For more information check out our weed ID Chart.